dcarda/docker.example01/Step_1/README.md

 USER jboss
 ```

 Here, we're adding some configuration information for JBoss.
-When you start the container, the default is now to start the jboss server.
+When you start the container, the default is now to start the JBoss server.
 ```text
 # Expose internal ports and configure for JBoss
 EXPOSE 8080 9990